 PAGE I. INTRODUCTION1 II.
-MATTERS FOR RECONSIDERATION ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Columbia to resume service disconnections for customer nonpayment beginning July 29, 2020.
+MATTERS FOR RECONSIDERATION4 ASSIGNMENT OF ERROR NO. 1: The PUCO erred by permitting Dominion to resume customer disconnections for nonpayment beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to extend the moratorium against disconnections for nonpayment for a reasonable period of time after the declared emergency has ended ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Columbia to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning July 29, 2020.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and extend the moratorium against disconnections for nonpayment for a reasonable time after the declared emergency has ended.
+ASSIGNMENT OF ERROR NO. 2: The PUCO erred by permitting Dominion to resume assessing late fees, reconnection fees, and delinquent charges on consumers beginning mid-October 2020.
+T ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Dominion to resume imposing strict PIPP eligibility requirements on customers beginning August 3, 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to waive these charges until a reasonable period of time after the declared emergency has ended ASSIGNMENT OF ERROR NO. 3: The PUCO erred by permitting Columbia to resume imposing strict PIPP eligibility requirements on customers beginning July 29, 2020.
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and suspend PIPP eligibility requirements until a reasonable time after its declared emergency has ended ASSIGNMENT OF ERROR NO. 4: The PUCO erred by permitting Dominion to resume its in-home weatherization programs beginning in August 2020.
 The PUCO should use its emergency powers under R.C.
-4909.16 to suspend PIPP eligibility requirements until a reasonable period of time after its declared emergency has ended ASSIGNMENT OF ERROR NO. 4: The PUCO erred by permitting Columbia to resume its in-home weatherization programs beginning July 13, 2020.
-The PUCO should use its emergency powers under R.C.
-4909.16 to require Columbia to suspend in-home weatherization programs until the threat to consumers of the coronavirus has passed III.
-CONCLUSION8
+4909.16 to change its order based on the worsening of the coronavirus pandemic in Ohio and require utilities to suspend in-home weatherization programs until the threat to consumers of the coronavirus has passed III.
+CONCLUSION12